atoomnetmarc/Project-Decennium/README.md

 # Status

-Untested.
-Do not replicate.
+Assembled and working.

 # Build

 Order missing components.

 Order PCB.
-You may want to check the option remove the order number from the PCB.
+You may want to check the option remove the order number from the front of the PCB.

 For the `Wemos D1 mini usb-c` you need 2 pieces of 1x08 right angle 2.54mm pin header.